-Merial - For treatment and control of internal parasites, including adult liver flukes and external parasites.
+Ivomec Plus from Merial is for treatment and control of internal parasites, including adult liver flukes and external parasites in cattle.
 Dosage: 1cc SQ per 110#.
 49 day withdrawal.
 Do not use in female dairy cattle.
+1000ml

 IVOMEC® Plus (ivermectin/clorsulon) Injection for Cattle